-Change in benefit terms - The figures above do not include any liability impact that may have resulted from plan changes which occurred after the June 30, 2021 valuation date.
+Change in benefit terms - The figures above do not include any liability impact that may have resulted from plan changes which occurred after the June 30, 2022 valuation date.
 This applies for voluntary benefit changes as well as any offers of Two Years Additional Service Credit (a.k.a.
 Golden Handshakes).

 Change in assumptions - During measurement period 2014, the discount rate was 7.50%.
-During measurement period 2015, the discount rate was increased from 7.50 percent to 7.65 percent to 7.65 percent.
-There was no change in discount rate during measurement period 2016.
-During measurement period 2017, the discount rate was reduced from 7.65 percent to 7.15 percent.
-During measurement period 2018, demographic assumptions and inflation rate were changed in accordance to the 2017 CalPERS Experience Study.
-There were no change in assumptions during measurement period 2019, 2020 and 2021.
-During measurement period 2022, the discount rate was reduced from 7.15% to 6.90%, inflation rate was reduced from 2.50% to 2.30%, and demographic assumptions were changed in accordance with the 2021 CalPERS Experience Study.
+During measurement period 2015, the discount rate was increased from 7.50 percent to 7.65 percent.
+There was no change in assumptions during measurement period 2016.
+During measurement period 2016, demographic assumptions and inflation rate were changed in accordance to the 2017 CalPERS Experience Study.
+There were no change in assumptions during measurement period 2021, the discount rate was reduced from 7.15% to 6.90%, inflation rate was reduced from 2.50% to 2.30%, and demographic assumptions were changed in accordance with the 2021 CalPERS Experience Study.
+There was no change in assumptions during measurement period 2023.